9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 There’s no free lunch in this world, so the flip side – that is opting for a shorter premium term – would mean having to fork out slightly more money as compared to a longer premium term.

-Although, if you look at everything in totality, the total premiums paid are lower.
+Although, if you look at everything in totality, the total amount paid is lower.

-You should also consider how often you would like to pay your annual, quarterly, monthly premiums, etc. Similarly, the higher the payment frequency, the higher your total premiums.
+You should also consider how often you would like to pay your premiums – annually, quarterly, monthly, etc. Similarly, the higher the frequency of payment, the higher your total premiums.

-While as Singaporeans, we’re all very kiasu and would want to pay the lowest amount, it’s important to choose a premium payment term where you can comfortably pay the premiums due.
+While as Singaporeans, we’re all very kiasu and would want to pay the lowest amount, it’s important to choose a premium term where you’re able to comfortably pay the premiums due.

 If you choose a premium term that is too short, and you’re unable to pay your premiums when they are due, it would cause the automatic premium loan to kick in.

-This means that your insurer will draw down from your policy’s cash value (the investment component) to pay off your premiums.
+Essentially, this means that your insurer will draw down from your policy’s cash value to pay off your premiums.

-If you’re not aware, whole life plans allow you to grow your wealth on top of providing you with protection.
+If you’re not aware, whole life plans provide you with the opportunity to grow your wealth on top of providing you with protection.

 For a quick crash course, they partake in the profit of your insurer’s participating fund to accumulate cash value in the form of guaranteed and non-guaranteed bonuses.